-Imagine this: you’ve just arrived at your next job only to realize it needs the air compressor you left behind.
+Imagine this: you’ve just arrived at your next job, suddenly realizing it needs the air compressor you left behind.
 What a hassle!
-With a tow-behind air compressor, you have to actively plan every trip with your tow-behind compressor and decide whether it’s worth bringing along.
+With a tow-behind air compressor, you must actively plan every trip with your tow-behind compressor and decide whether it’s worth bringing along.

 Alternative mobile air compressor systems have the compressor mounted to the truck itself, which means it goes everywhere the truck goes.
-If you need air, it’s there.
-You’ll never have to experience the frustration of needing the air compressor that’s halfway across town.
+If you need air, it’s there, and you’ll never have to experience the frustration of needing the air compressor that’s halfway across town.

 5. Need fewer safety checks & measures

-You probably already know that there’s more than just physical baggage with a tow-behind, and they carry the need for extra safety precautions everywhere they go.
-The hitch, taillights, and tires all need frequent checks and, if any of these parts are failing, you’re not going anywhere.
+You probably already know that there’s more than just physical baggage with a tow-behind, as they carry the need for extra safety precautions everywhere they go.
+The hitch, taillights, and tires all need frequent checks and, if any of these parts fail, you’re not going anywhere.

 In addition, tow-behind air compressors make it harder for vehicles to stop quickly and safely.
 That means you need to reduce your speed whenever you’re towing your compressor, wasting valuable time that should be spent on the job or with your family.
 Throw in tow bar regulations, a larger blind spot, and the need to monitor the compressor itself, and you’ve got a lot of extra safety checks in your day.